-§255.
+- 171. EVALUATION IN BUSINESS EDUCATION.
+Two hours credit.
+Designed to supplement the methods course with a foundation in techniques of evaluation including the preparation and administration of tests in the skill and content areas of business subjects and the use of other evaluative materials in the field. - 255.
 CONSUMER EDUCATION IN THE SCHOOLS.
-(Credit may be obtained in Business Education or Education.)
-(Summers only.)
 Four hours credit.

-A study of the need for consumer education in the elementary and high school and in the college; the objectives of this area; methods of organizing a program in the school; the contribution of various subject-matter areas; and materials and methods of teaching consumer education.

-262. ADMINISTRATION OF DISTRIBUTIVE EDUCATION.
+A study of the need for consumer education in the elementary and high school and in the college; the objectives of this area; methods of organizing a program in the school; the contribution of various subject-matter areas; and materials and methods of teaching consumer education. - 262.
+PHILOSOPHY AND ORGANIZATION OF DISTRIBUTIVE EDU-CATION.
 Three hours credit.